ess-acppo/nsl-infra/README.md

 # Manual steps in any cloud or Datacenter
 1. Provision a ubuntu / redhat machine possibly in AWS ( or elsewhere) ( If using Vagrant Oracle VirtualBox is used to automatically provision a VM)
 1. Include the public ip/hostname and the private ip in the inventory/*your_env_name_file*
+1. You could also use a IP based discovery dynamic inventory file
 1. Create corresponding dir and files under group_vars.
 Use the existing env dir/files as examples
 1. Run the following ansible-playbook command to install
     1. Tomcat
     1. Postgres
     1. ApacheDS
+######Command:
 ```ansible-playbook  -i inventory/*your_env_name_file* -u ubuntu --private-key ../KEY.pem playbooks/site.yml ```
 1. Run the following ansible-playbook command to deploy war files for the NSL apps
 ```ansible-playbook  -i inventory/*your_env_name_file* -u ubuntu --private-key ../KEY.pem playbooks/deploy.yml ```

 # Automated provisioning in AWS
 1. The following ansible command stands up a set of AWS resources ```ansible-playbook -vvv playbooks/infra.yml -e "nxl_env_name=$ENVIRONMENT_NAME"```.
 The anisble provisioners are not run.
 We use a pre-existing AMI which contains all previously provisioned software components.
 The full list of such components can be found in ansible ( site.yml , Step 4 under [manual deployment](#manual-steps-in-any-cloud-or-datacenter)])
 1. The following ansible command will deploy a default set of war files and corresponding configuration into tomcat ```sed -ie \'s/.*instance_filters = tag:env=.*$/instance_filters = tag:env=$ENVIRONMENT_NAME/g\' aws_utils/ec2.ini && ansible-playbook -i aws_utils/ec2.py -u ubuntu  playbooks/deploy.yml -e '{"nxl_env_name":"$ENVIRONMENT_NAME","apps":[{"app": "services"},{"app": "editor"},{"app": "mapper"}], "war_names": [{"war_name": "nsl#services##1.0123"},{"war_name": "nsl#editor##1.44"},{"war_name": "nsl#mapper##1.0017"}   ],   "war_source_dir": "~/agri/nsl-infra"}'```

 The above ansible commands has also been configured to run via Jenkins using the jenkins/aws_infra.gvy and jenkins/services.gvy ( for services)